Skip to content

 August 21, 2025

-Overstaying occurs when you remain in the Schengen Area beyond the allowed period, which is typically 90 days within any 180-day period, or past the expiry date on your visa sticker.
-This applies whether you’re travelling on a visa or under a visa waiver arrangement.
+Overstaying happens when you remain in the Schengen Area beyond your permitted time.
+For most travelers, this is a maximum of 90 days within any 180‑day period or staying beyond your visa expiry date.
+This applies whether you are on a visa or travelling under a visa waiver.

-If you are unsure how the 90/180 rule works, you can find a complete explanation in our guide, Understanding the Schengen Area’s 90/180 rule: how long can you really stay?
+If you are unsure how the 90/180 rule works, check our guide, Understanding the Schengen Area’s 90/180 rule: how long can you really stay?

 If you overstay and have not provided a valid reason for it, you can expect: